Pre-General Availability Draft: 2018-01-12

 variable is set to 1 by default.
 The server can be started with this

-default ID, but when binary logging is enabled, a warning message is
+default ID, but when binary logging is enabled, an informational

-issued if you did not specify a server ID explicitly using the
+message is issued if you did not specify a server ID explicitly

 If the server ID is set to 0, binary logging takes place, but a master with a server ID of 0 refuses any connections from slaves, and a slave with a server ID of 0 refuses to connect to a master.